 If you have deep venous thrombosis, you’re also more likely to experience May-Thurner syndrome.
 May-Thurner syndrome is a common vein-related health problem that causes swelling and discomfort in the left leg.
 At Memphis Vein Center in Memphis, Tennessee, board-certified cardiologist Kishore Arcot, MD, FACC, FSCAI, FSVM, RPVI, and the caring team offer safe, effective treatments for May-Thurner syndrome.
 To schedule an appointment, call or book online today.

-If you have May-Thurner syndrome, you might not realize it right away.
-Over time, the condition causes abnormal blood flow, increasing your risk of more serious health problems.
+If you have May-Thurner Syndrome, you might not realize it right away.
+Over time, this condition causes decreased blood flow and drainage of the blood from the left lower extremity.

 For expert treatment of May-Thurner syndrome, schedule an appointment at Memphis Vein Center.
 Call or book online today.